abbec/deferred/Doc/Report/report.md

-The depth can furthermore be used to reconstruct view space positions which means that the positions does not need to be stored in the G-buffer.
+The depth can furthermore be used to reconstruct view space positions which means that the positions does not need to be stored in the G-Buffer.

 After this step, the geometry in the scene itself is not needed anymore and no actual objects are pushed through the graphics pipeline.

 A weakness with the algorithm shows up in the G-Buffer step , however.
-The fill rate costs for writing the G-buffers is significant and a this is especially true for console hardware.
+The fill rate costs for writing the G-Buffers are significant and this is especially true for console hardware.

 ## The lighting stage
-When all needed geometric information has been stored in the G-buffer it can be used in the lighting stage.
-This is done by binding the G-buffer render targets as shader resources.
+When all needed geometric information has been stored in the G-Buffer it can be used in the lighting stage.
+This is done by binding the G-Buffer render targets as shader resources.

-The geometric information is then used in to calculate lighting in any way that fits the application.
+The geometric information is then used to calculate lighting in any way that fits the application.
 Phong shading can for example be implemented.
-Since the resources in the G-buffer are two-dimensional textures, lighting calculations are done by drawing a full screen triangle and point sampling the G-buffer textures.
+Since the resources in the G-Buffer are two-dimensional textures, lighting calculations are done by drawing a full screen triangle and point sampling the G-Buffer textures.

 At this stage it is easy to see that the number of lighting calculations decreases.
 Consider a scene where there is $N$ light sources and $M$ objects.
-With classic forward rendering, the contribution from each light has to be calculated for each object resulting in $N*M$ calculations.
-With the deferred approach, the $M$ objects are first rendered into the G-buffer and in the lighting stage, one fullscreen triangle for each of the $N$ lights is rendered.
-This means that the light calculation complexity of the deferred shading algorithm is $N+M$.
+With classic forward rendering, the contribution from each light has to be calculated for each object, resulting in $O(N*M)$ calculations.
+With the deferred approach, the $M$ objects are first rendered into the G-Buffer and in the lighting stage, one fullscreen triangle for each of the $N$ lights is rendered.
+This means that the light calculation complexity of the deferred shading algorithm is $O(N+M)$.

 Another performance gain in deferred shading comes from the fact that GPUs render faster when the same shader is used for many objects.
-The fact that the same shader can be used for the whole G-buffer generation and also lighting shaders can be used for a longer string of objects, will speed up the rendering.
+The fact that the same shader can be used for the whole G-Buffer generation and that lighting shaders can be used for a longer string of objects, will speed up the rendering.

 ## Implementation